RockLikeAmadeus/swe-toolbox/language-reference/go-reference/testing.md

 # Test Doubles

 For examples of how this is done straight from the Go standard library, see [the source of the `exec_test.go` file](https://go.dev/src/os/exec/exec_test.go) from the `os` package.

+The typical way to use polymorphic behavior for test doubles is to use _interfaces_, injecting an application-ready implementation of an interface for the code that users will run, and injecting a test-double implementation in your test code.
+However, don't forget that you can write similarly flexible polymorphic code by injecting lone _functions_ (with mock implementations of your functions for test code) as variables into other functions.
+When you call the passed-in function, the code under test doesn't know (or care) what the function actually does, only that it satisfies the signature defined.
+For more information, refer to _Powerful Command-Line Applications in Go_, page 196.